 Delay timers are the example of timer relays.
 They are made in such a way that the contacts operates in a short time after the coil is energized.

 Contactors are used for the switch of electric motors, capacitors, lighting loads and other high-power applications that a relay cannot handle.
-The principle of operation of contactors are same as that of the relays.
-They are designed to carry more current than the relays.
+The principle of operation of contactors is same as that of the relays.
+Contactors are designed to carry more current than the relays.
 They have specially designed arc chutes to mitigate the electric arcs formed during the switching of high current loads.

 Machine tool relays

-These relays are used for logic control in machinery.
+These are used for logic control in machinery.
 These are electro-mechanical relays with a large number of contacts.
-These relays are obsolete now and are replaced by PLCs.
+They are obsolete now and are replaced by PLCs.

 Overload relays are used for the protection of electric motors from overloads and phase losses.
-Overload relays can be either electronic or thermal type.
-The electronic overload relays use electronic circuits and CTs for sensing current flow to the motor whereas thermal relays have bimetallic strips within, that deforms when the current flow through them exceeds the preset limits.
+They can be either electronic or thermal type.
+The electronic overload relays use electronic circuits and CTs for sensing current flow to the motor whereas thermal type have bimetallic strips within, that deforms when the current flow through them exceeds the preset limits.

 Earth leakage relay

-An Earth leakage relay is used to protect a device or a circuit from earth faults and human being from electric shocks.
+An Earth leakage or earth fault relay (ELR) is used to protect a device or a circuit from earth faults and human being from electric shocks.
 It senses the current leakage to the earth and helps safely isolating the circuit or device.
-The contacts of earth leakage relay are connected to trip circuit of a circuit breaker.
-The earth leakage relay activates the trip circuit as soon as the leakage current goes over the preset value and opens the circuit breaker.
+Their contacts are connected to the trip circuit of a circuit breaker.
+The ELR activates the trip circuit as soon as the leakage current goes over the preset value and opens the circuit breaker.

-Apart from the above classifications, relays are also classified based on the type of operating voltage to be supplied to the coil as DC relays and AC relays, classified based on construction as sealed relays, hinged relays, plunger relays etc.
+Apart from the above classifications, relays are also classified based on the type of operating voltage to be supplied to the coil as DC and AC relays, classified based on construction as sealed, hinged, plunger relays etc.

 Buchholz relay is an oil actuated relay.
 It gives an alarm or trips the input supply based on the level of oil inside it.
 It also responds quickly to the unusual oil flow from the transformer main tank to the oil conservator.
 It is a protection and monitoring equipment not only for transformers but also for oil-immersed chokes with an oil conservator.
 It protects a transformer from short circuits happening inside the main tank.